Nazmul-Hasan-Shadin/Sports-Facility-Booking-Platform/README.md

 # Prerequisites:
 Node.js and npm (or yarn) installed on your system.
 Verify with node -v and npm -v (or yarn -v) in your terminal.
 Download them from the official Node.js website if needed: https://nodejs.org/en/download/package-manager.

+## Features
+#### User Management:
+Users can sign up, log in, and manage their profiles.
+Admin users have additional privileges to manage facilities and view all bookings.

+#### Facility Management:
+Admins can create, update, and delete (soft delete) facilities.
+All users can view available facilities.

+#### Booking System:
+ Users can book facilities by checking available time slots and making bookings.
+They can also view and cancel their bookings.
+Error Handling and Security: Comprehensive error handling with global error middleware and secure authentication using JWT.

 ## Setup Instructions